-Tours are led by Rich Garr, a local artist and guide specializing in street art, or Owen Foote, a local architect and avid canoeist who has advocated for Gowanus neighborhood improvements over the past 25 years.
+Tours are led by Rich Garr, a local artist and licensed tour guide specializing in street art with over a decade of experience in Gowanus.
+Leveraging his knowledge of local history and urban relationships, Rich will reveal the fabric of this waterfront neighborhood through art.
 Each month this tour evolves depending on public art, events, and the accessibility of hidden treasures, art studios, and galleries.
 The walk begins at the Gowanus Souvenir Shop and concludes at Threes Brewing, where you can finish off your visit with a drink or a quick bite to eat.

 Rich is a fantastic tour guide.
 He knows his street art and his Brooklyn history.
 I didn't realize how much history we would be learning as we walked past tags, throwies, and "pieces" in Gowanus.
 And...a sweet wheat-paste piece by Swoon!
 Yes, I learned these graffiti terms during the tour :) Highly recommend.
 Can't wait for the Lower East Side tour.